Bleu-Yves-Sopoude/Bleu-Yves-Sopoude/README.md

 💫 About Me:

-- 🔭  I specialize in building robust and user-friendly web applications from start to finish.
-And I really enjoy the challenge of solving complex problems and continuously learning new technologies to stay up to date with the latest industry trends.
+- 🔭  I specialize in building **robust and user-friendly web applications from start to finish.** I really enjoy the challenge of solving complex problems and continuously learning **new technologies to stay up to date with the latest industry trends.**

 - 👯 I’m looking to collaborate on **Open Source Projects.**